-- Hearing: - The guidelines recommended by the Arizona Department of Health Hearing Conservation program are followed.
-Hearing tests are given to students at specified grade levels. - Vision: - The guidelines of the Arizona Department of Health Services Vision program are followed.
-Vision tests are given to students at specified grade levels. - Lice checks: - Lice are commonly transmitted in children when they share combs, brushes, hats, and coats.
+- Hearing: In accordance with state legislation, students are systematically screened for hearing disorders.
+If your child has a hearing deficit, please provide the health office with a copy of his/her current audiogram.
+Parents may opt out of hearing screening by completing an opt out form. - Vision: Students are screened in accordance with A.R.S. §36-899.10.
+A vision screening is not equivalent to a comprehensive eye and vision examination.
+Parents may opt out of the vision screening for their child by submitting a screening objection to the school or by completing an opt out form. - Lice checks: Lice are commonly transmitted in children when they share combs, brushes, hats, and coats.
 Lice checks are performed on pupils when the parent or teacher suspects the child has lice, or if siblings of any student have lice.
 If a child is found to have head lice, the parent/guardian will be notified immediately by telephone to take his/her child home.
 The child will need to be treated and the parent/guardian must remove all of the eggs (nits) from the hair shafts before the student may return to school.
 Any student sent home with lice/nits must be checked by the health office prior to returning to class or riding the bus.
 In addition, any student previously sent home with lice/nits will be rechecked by the health office for re-infestation approx. 7-10 days after initial treatment.
 If a case of lice/nits is found in a classroom, the parents/guardians of every student in the classroom (whether they have lice or not) will be notified by letter.
 Classroom lice checks will be performed within a reasonable time following a report of lice.
 If you discover your child has lice, please inform the health office so that a classroom notification can be sent out.